SirStoke/airquery/README.md

 # Airquery

-Run SQL queries on Airtable bases
+Run SQL queries on Airtable bases (Work in Progress)